syndio/backend-engineer-app/README.md

 7|non-binary
 ```

 First, create an api with an endpoint `/employees` that reads from this database and returns a list of all of the employees and their data as JSON.
-It should look like the following JSON response (content matters not format/indent):
+It should look like the following JSON response (content matters, format/indent does not):

 ```
 [